KiltMC/Kilt/README.md

 Anything in-between and earlier is going to be unsupported, however someone else may take on that role instead.

 ### What about Patchwork?
-Patchwork completely halted development.
+Patchwork has completely halted development, which means it will not be updated to modern versions of Minecraft past 1.16.
-Even then, Kilt has far surpassed patchwork in most ways.
+Kilt has also far surpassed Patchwork in its development, and both Patchwork and Kilt had shared different goals despite being for accomplishing the same thing.

 ### What about Connector?
 Connector's aim is to have Fabric mods on Forge, while Kilt aims to have Forge mods on Fabric.